 Anticipating review timelines

-In coordinating filings over multiple jurisdictions, the overall impact on the potential transaction timeline is of key importance.
-Correctly anticipating an accurate timeline beneficially affects financing costs, the overall risk profile and cost of the transaction, the certainty of closing, the parties' respective stock prices, negotiation over termination provisions and more.
+In coordinating filings across multiple jurisdictions, the overall impact on the potential transaction timeline is of key importance.
+Accurately anticipating a review timeline beneficially affects financing costs, the overall risk profile and cost of the transaction, the certainty of closing, the parties’ respective stock prices, negotiation over termination provisions and more.

-Review timelines and anticipated timing of approvals also play a role of paramount importance in negotiating (and collecting) antitrust-related break-up fees as well.
+The anticipated timing of approvals also plays a role of paramount importance in negotiating (and collecting) antitrust-related break-up fees as well.
 In 2014 and 2015, publicly reported termination fees in prominent deals ranged from below US$125 million (eg, Expedia/Orbitz, US$115 million; Scientific Games/Bally Technologies, US$105 million; and Infineon/International Rectifier Corp, US$70 million) to more than US$2 billion (eg, Actavis/Allergan, US$2.1 billion; and Halliburton/Baker Hughes, US$3.5 billion).

 Each jurisdiction has its own idiosyncrasies in terms of review periods but, as a general rule, for a transaction without meaningful competitive issues, an initial Phase I review can be completed in around 30 to 40 calendar days.
 Some jurisdictions require pre-notification contacts or completeness reviews prior to filing (usually from two to eight weeks), while others permit submission of a filing without prior consultation.
 For transactions with significant competition issues, most jurisdictions also have a more in-depth Phase II review that will typically add an additional 90 calendar days.
-Some jurisdictions (notably India) do not observe a Phase I/Phase II distinction, but nevertheless endeavour to complete reviews in a timely manner (and commensurate with the level of competition issues).
+Some jurisdictions (notably India) do not observe a Phase I and II distinction, but nevertheless endeavour to complete reviews in a timely manner (and commensurate with the level of competition issues).
 In addition, China makes provision for an extended Phase II period (often referred to as Phase III) that can extend its review by a further 60 calendar days with the consent of the parties.
-Vietnam has similar provisions, although these are more rarely utilised in practice.

-The KFTC, the JFTC and the TFTC are all experienced, conservative regulators that generally follow (to a greater or lesser degree) their respective, established patterns.
-Certain regulators, however, including the SAMR (formerly MOFCOM) and the CCI, are far less predictable, even with regard to relatively straightforward procedural matters, which can pose difficulties in anticipating an accurate review timeline.
+The KFTC, the JFTC and the TFTC are all experienced, conservative regulators that generally follow (to a greater or lesser degree) their statutory timelines.
+Certain regulators, however, including SAMR (formerly MOFCOM) and the CCI, can be far less predictable.

-For example, reviews in China ordinarily take significantly longer than comparable reviews in other jurisdictions, even though the SAMR (including formerly MOFCOM) and other Chinese state bodies have taken serious measures to improve the process.
-In China, for those cases reviewed under the ordinary procedure, review of transactions with no meaningful competition or industrial policy concerns routinely extends into Phase II.
-The Anti-Monopoly Bureau of the SAMR is chronically understaffed, and the SAMR's practice of consulting a multitude of stakeholders during the course of its review (including other relevant ministries, Chinese trade associations and important customers and suppliers), inevitably adds time and complexity to even no-issue reviews.
-For cases with serious competition or industrial policy concerns, a review can last over a year, although this has been improving over the past several years.
-Table 4, below, sets out the average time, in months, that the SAMR and MOFCOM required to conditionally approve transactions under review for the past four years (from the date of initial submission to the date of approval).
+For example, reviews in China ordinarily take significantly longer than comparable reviews in other jurisdictions, although SAMR (formerly MOFCOM) and other Chinese state bodies have taken serious measures to improve the process.
+In China, for those cases reviewed under the ordinary procedure, review of transactions with no meaningful competition or industrial policy concerns routinely extends into or to the end of Phase II.
+The Anti-Monopoly Bureau of SAMR is chronically understaffed and SAMR’s practice of consulting a multitude of stakeholders during the course of an ordinary procedure review adds time and complexity to every review.
+For cases with serious competition or industrial policy concerns, reviews can last over a year.
+Table 4 sets out the average time, in months, that SAMR/MOFCOM required to conditionally approve transactions under review in the past four years (from the date of initial submission to the date of approval).

 |Year||Average duration (months)||Longest review (months)|